mancusoa74/bgbackup/README.md

 */30 * * * * /path/to/bgbackup/bgbackup.sh
 ```

-Note on Windows Lionux Subsystem:
+Note on Windows Linux Subsystem:

--1 you need to add your user to the crontab group
+1- you need to add your user to the crontab group

 ```
 sudo usermod -a -G crontab <your user name>
 ```

--2 you need to start crontab
+2- you need to start crontab

 ```
 sudo cron